When The Going Gets Tough, We’ll Be There With You . . .

 These cases are not easy.
 But we will be there with you – every step of the way.

-Do You Want To Reunite With Family Members Who Are Living Outside The United States?
+Do You Want To Reunite With Family Members Who Live Outside The United States?

 Some of our immigration clients live outside the United States.
 They want to enter the U. S. as soon as possible.
 They have varied reasons, such as (a) to join family already here; (b) to marry someone they met in their home country; or, (c) to visit, work, or study in the United States.

 Many times, clients start immigration petitions to bring a family member to the U.S. on their own, and then realize they need our help.
-Others hire our law office to take care of their immigrant visa, green card, and citizenship cases from start to finish.
+Others hire our law office to take care of their family immigration cases from start to finish.

 Whatever your needs, we will be there with you – every step of the way.